ai-rio/QuoteKit/docs/account-stripe-integration/real-integration/REAL-STRIPE-INTEGRATION.md

 - End-to-end user flow testing in production environment
 - Webhook processing in production (currently mocked in tests)
 - Real payment processing with actual cards
-- Invoice generation and email delivery
+- Invoice generation and email delivery in production

 ---